Requirement Yogi 3.6 and above

 This feature is designed to help you import requirements from other systems.
 Attach the file to a page, configure the import configuration, click "Import" and they're uploaded.

 We import requirements in files attached to pages, you cannot edit those requirements directly in the app;

 The Excel file must remain attached to the page,

-When someone updates the file, the requirements are updated.
+When someone updates the file, re-upload the file so the requirements are updated.
 If the columns are different, we skip this importation.

 When someone removes the file, the requirements are removed.